Types of Cat Litter: Pros and Cons of All 9 Types

 The flushable claim deserves scrutiny.
 World's Best markets all formulas as "proven flushable," but plant-based litters swell in water, and plumbers frequently report calls from "flushable litter" users with clogged pipes.
 Septic experts strongly warn against flushing any litter.
 Flushing also carries Toxoplasma gondii risk: this parasite survives standard wastewater treatment and has been linked to sea otter deaths along the California coast.

 The aflatoxin/mold risk is worth noting, though veterinarians consider it low.
 Corn is one of the highest-risk grains for Aspergillus mold, which produces aflatoxins (potent toxins that can cause liver and kidney disease in cats).
 A warm, moist litter box creates ideal growth conditions.
 Scoop twice daily, store in airtight containers, and replace the box completely at least monthly.
-Dr. Whittenburg puts this in perspective: "It's a hypothetical risk — like worrying a plane flying over your house is a risk.
-It's possible, but very rare."

 Most owners praise the low dust and clumping performance.
 The main complaints: a "sour smell" that develops with heavy use, and the risk of pantry moth or grain mite infestations if litter is stored unsealed in warm conditions.
 One owner traced back to a contaminated bag.
 Storing in an airtight container prevents most pest issues.